0xjarix/solidity-interview-questions/README.md

    => 24KB.
 3. What is the difference between create and create2?
    => The main difference lies in how they calculate the new contract address.
    => CREATE uses the sender's address and the nonce.
-It's possible to predict the address but it becomes less predictable when the nonce changes between the address calculations and the contract creaction
+It's possible to predict the address but it becomes less predictable when the nonce changes between the address calculations and the contract creaction.
    => CREATE2 uses the sender's address and a salt value provided by the sender and the contract's init code.
-It offers more flexibility in choosing the contract's address by adjusting the salt value or the contract bytecode
+It offers more flexibility in choosing the contract's address by adjusting the salt value or the contract bytecode.
    => CREATE2 is the better option for deployments.
 4. What major change with arithmetic happened with Solidity 0.8.0?
    => reverts with underflow/overflow.